zullum/aivideogen/PRD.md

 *   **Advanced Generation Controls:** Add parameters like camera angle, motion control, and character consistency.
 *   **Audio Integration:** Allow users to add background music or AI-generated voiceovers.
 *   **Video-to-Video Transformation:** Upload a source video and transform it with a text prompt.
-*   **Team Collaboration:** Shared libraries and project folders for teams.
-*   **API Access:** Provide API access for other developers to integrate Vidify AI's capabilities.
-*   **Subscription Tiers:** Introduce tiered pricing for higher resolution, longer videos, and watermark removal.

 ---

 ### **Technical Stack & Requirements:**

-*   **Frontend:** Next.js (using TypeScript, Tailwind CSS, Aceternity UI).
+*   **Frontend:** Next.js (using TypeScript, Shadcn, Aceternity UI, Tailwind CSS).
 Must be a clean, modern, and responsive web interface.
 *   **Backend:** FastAPI (Python).
 To handle user management, API requests to the AI models, and database interactions.
 *   **Database:** Supabase.
 To store user data, video metadata, and other application-related information.